sybrew/the-seo-framework/readme.txt

 	* When your home URL is on a subdirectory, the canonical term URL is now correct.
 	* When inputting HTML entities in the Custom Home Page Title, they're now correctly converted in the placeholder.
 	* WPML's flags now display correctly again on WooCommerce product list overview.
+	* When an excerpt is filled in, a post update now flushes the automated description correctly.
 	/
-	* TODO When an excerpt is filled in, a post update now flushes the automated description correctly.
 	* TODO Theme performance conflict https://github.com/sybrew/the-seo-framework/issues/18.

 **For translators:**